BOARD OF DIRECTORS

 Matt has been on the Board since 2016, initially serving on the Publicity Committee before becoming President in 2017.
 Matt was born in Rhode Island and raised in Branford, attending Branford public schools and the University of Virginia.
 He majored in History and International Relations while participating as a midshipman in the United States Naval Reserve Officers Training Corps.
 Upon graduation, he was commissioned Ensign and entered the U.S. Navy’s Atlantic Fleet as an officer on the guided-missile destroyer U.S.S.
 Richard E. Byrd and then transferred to the destroyer U.S.S.
 Caron, where he earned designation as a Surface Warfare Officer.
 During his active-duty period, he visited (in alphabetical, not chronological, order) the countries listed below .
 As a civilian, he’s also visited a number of other countries/territories ; however, his favorite places to explore history and culture are New England and the western states of the U.S. He works for a local firm, coordinating projects and customer service, and is married, with three children in their twenties.
-He volunteers at Trinity Episcopal Church of Branford, for Parker Memorial Park, and with Branford Boy Scout Troop 428, and is a Board member of the Branford Land Trust.
+He volunteers at Trinity Episcopal Church of Branford and for Parker Memorial Park.
 His interests include reading and birdwatching.
 Fun fact: His mother, the late Elizabeth “Tish” Radulski, was active in the Branford Historical Society and was the co-transcriptionist and co-editor (with the late Betty Linsley) of The Diary of Malachi Linsley – the manuscript of which was discovered, forgotten, in the Horace Lanphier house on Harbor Street where Matt grew up and now resides.

 (Every history enthusiast loves footnotes, right?)

 Josh has been on the Board since 2015, serving as Membership Chair and now also as Treasurer.
 He is a lifelong Branford resident, and has a deep love of history and passion for his hometown.
 He attended Liberty University, and was Director of a 75+ year-old youth camp at a 150-year-old campground association for many years.
 Josh works at Vista Life Innovations in Madison & Westbrook.